kolypto/learning-and-playground/nats/README.md

 ```

-### Consumers
+## Consumers
 A consumer is a stateful view of the stream:
 an interface to consume a subset of messages that keeps track of which messages
 were delivered and acknowledged by clients.

 Equivalent to Consumer Group in Kafka, or Durable Queue subscribed to a topic in RabbitMQ.

-Client application can choose to be:
+Consumers can be:
-* Push consumers: new messages are pushed to the consumer as they arrive.
-Receive messages as fast as possible.
-No ack.
+* *Push consumers*: new messages are pushed to a consumer as they arrive (using a specific subject).
-* Pull consumers: demand-driven, support batching, much ack.
-Provide horizontal scalability.
+  Message flow is controlled by the server.
+Messages are distributed automatically between consumers.
+  Use case: receive messages as fast as possible, no ACK.
+For high message rates.
+* *Pull consumers*: request messages explicitly from the server in batches.
+  Gives the client full control.
+Provides horizontal scalability.
 Don't worry about partitions.

-The trade-off: as fast as possible vs reliable.
+  The tradeoff here is: reliable, but not as fast as possible.

-NOTE: pull consumers don't mean delays because they use long-polling.
+> NATS team: We recommend using pull consumers for new projects.
+> In particular when scalability, detailed flow control or error handling are a design focus.

 Acknowledgments: